oyurdakul/pesgm23/README.md

 The online companion to the publication

 > O. Yurdakul and F. Billimoria, "Risk-Averse Self-Scheduling of Storage in Decentralized Markets,"
-> submitted to 2023 IEEE Power & Energy Society General Meeting (PESGM), 2023.
+> in 2023 IEEE Power & Energy Society General Meeting (PESGM), 2023.

 This online companion contains